samyilin/dotfiles/nvim/README.md

 on Windows...
 WSL or scoop I think are the easiest ones.

-I will later document more thoroughly the LSPs/formatters I use per file type, when this config is mature enough.
+I will later document more thoroughly the LSPs/formatters I use per file type, when this configuration is mature enough.

 ## What I'm getting rid of

 I'm getting rid of package manager in favour of builtin package manager vim.pack.
-It simplifies config templating, but it complicates things by replacing that template with config structure.
+It simplifies configuration templating, but it complicates things by replacing that template with configuration structure.

 I'm getting rid of a lot of UI niceties for simpler approaches, yes it isn't as pretty, but the point is to reduce dependency as much as